|

 A: I want to secure a software engineering position with a company that concentrates on wholesale digital data systems development.
 Ideally, I would like to work for a young company, such as yours, so I can get in on the ground floor and take advantage of all the opportunities a growing firm has to offer.

-This is best answered by reiterating your objective statement on your resume.
-Keep your aspirations to be a vice president of marketing, own your own company or retire at 40 to yourself.
+This is the best answer.
+You reiterate your objective statement from your resume.
+Make sure you will keep your aspirations to be a vice president of marketing of your own company!

 Q: What are your weaknesses?

-Do not take this literally to relieve your weaknesses.
-I advise you take a potential weakness and put a positive spin on it.
+Do not take this question literally to disclose your weaknesses, but I advise you think of a potential weakness and put a positive spin on it.
+Here is a good one:

-A: I am a perfectionist and in some industries that may not be a good fit.
-But for this software engineering position, I think this trait truly will help me excel."
+A: I am a perfectionist, and this trait in some industries may not be a good fit.
+But, for this software engineering position I believe this trait truly will help me excel."

 Q: What is your approach to problem solving?

-Here you need to focus on a mental map of ideal problem solving.
+Here you need to focus on ideal problem solving skills.
 It goes like this:

-A: I think you can increase product awareness by enacting some marketing strategies that could employ advertising, direct mail or media placements.
+A: I would try to increase product awareness by enacting some marketing strategies to employ advertising, direct mail or media campaigns.

 Q: Why do you want to work here?